Weight loss surgery

 - Biliopancreatic Diversion with Duodenal Switch – A less-common weight loss procedure in which a smaller stomach pouch is created and most of the small bowel is bypassed.
 This surgery is reserved for those with BMIs over 50 or as a back-up procedure for those who have failed a bypass or sleeve.
 Although it produces the greatest amount of weight loss, it also has the greatest number of side effects.
 Biliopancreatic Diversion with Duodenal Switch is offered at University of Colorado Hospital.

-At UCHealth, we typically perform all three procedures using minimally invasive laparoscopic technology, helping you heal faster, recover more quickly and return home sooner than with traditional surgery.
+At UCHealth, we typically perform all procedures using minimally invasive laparoscopic technology, helping you heal faster, recover more quickly and return home sooner than with traditional surgery.

 Lifelong support and care